Boundary criticality of the O(N) model in d = 3 critically revisited: Discussion.

 \section{Discussion.}

 In this paper we have re-examined the boundary critical behavior of the $O(N)$ model in $d = 3$.
 We have established the phase diagram in the limit of $N$ close to $2$ and for large but finite $N$, and have discussed two scenarios for the evolution of the system between these two limits, see Figs.~\ref{fig:pdKc}, \ref{fig:RG}.
 Some important questions left unanswered by this work are: i) what is the critical value $N_c$ at which the extra-ordinary-log fixed point disappears; ii) which of the two scenarios in Figs.~\ref{fig:pdKc}, \ref{fig:RG} is realized.
-As we have discussed, the value of $N_c$ is determined by the universal amplitudes $A_\sigma(N)$ and $\mu_\phi(N)$ at the normal fixed point.
-While some bootstrap data is available for $A_\sigma(N)$ in Ref.~\onlinecite{Gliozzi4}, there are, to our knowledge, no existing bootstrap results for $\mu_\phi(N)$.
-It would be interesting to extend the analysis in Ref.~\onlinecite{Gliozzi4} to obtain $\mu_\phi$, as well.
-At least for integer $N$, it should, in principle, also be possible to extract $A_\sigma$ and $\mu_\phi$ from Monte-Carlo simulations in the presence of a symmetry breaking field on the edge.
+As we have discussed, the value of $N_c$ is determined by the universal amplitudes $a_\sigma(N)$ and $\mu_\phi(N)$ at the normal fixed point.
+It would be interesting to extend the bootstrap calculations of Ref.~\onlinecite{Gliozzi4} to access these amplitudes.
+At least for integer $N$, it should, in principle, also be possible to extract $a_\sigma$ and $\mu_\phi$ from Monte-Carlo simulations in the presence of a symmetry breaking field on the edge.

 As for the question of which of the two scenarios in Figs.~\ref{fig:pdKc}, \ref{fig:RG} is realized, as we have discussed, this is determined by the sign of the coefficient $b(N_c)$ in the $\beta$-function (\ref{betab}).
 We expect that one of the inputs into $b$ is the boundary four-point function of $\hat{\phi}$ at the normal transition.
 It would be interesting to compute $b(N)$ for large $N$ and attempt to extrapolate to $N = N_c$.
 We leave this study to future work.